Glossary

 Current Liability

-An amount owed by a company as an obligation expected to be settled within 12 months from the date of the initial transaction that resulted in the liability.
+An amount owed by a company that is expected to be settled within 12 months from the transaction date.

 Current Ratio

 A ratio calculated by dividing a company's current assets by its current liabilities.
-The ratio indicates whether a company has the ability to pay off its short-term liabilities with its short-term assets.
-(Also known as liquidity ratio, cash asset ratio and cash ratio.).
+It indicates whether a company has the ability to pay off its short-term liabilities with its short-term assets.
+Also known as a liquidity ratio, cash asset ratio, or cash ratio.

 Customer Master File

-A central database that contains all pertinent information about customers, such as names (legal entity and DBA name); tax ID; billing address; delivery address; contract terms; credit limit; contact information; order.
+A central database that contains all pertinent information about customers, such as names (legal entity and DBA name), tax ID, billing address, delivery address, contract terms, credit limit, contact information, and order history.

 Cwt